 Fitzpatrick categories that are considered melanin rich are:

 - VI – dark brown to black.

 Many clients you will encounter don’t fall neatly into one category, but rather somewhere in the middle.
-It’s important to take the time to observe their skin undertone and not follow the scale blindly when mixing the pigment.
+It’s important to take the time to observe their skin undertone and not follow the scale blindly when choosing and mixing the pigment.

 Properties of Melanin Rich Skin

 Melanin rich skin is usually, but not necessarily, on the oilier side.
 Darker skin tones tend to produce more sebum, and while this keeps the skin looking radiant, it can be problematic for microblading.